Be curious, be skeptical, be rational. Observe. Quiet the mind and listen for your knowing. Truth often comes as a whisper, not a shout.Aubrey Marcus

 The impulse to pick up my life, pack it into a suitcase and leave whatever didn’t fit behind, was born long before I even owned anything valuable enough to put into an 8 x 10 storage unit.
 In fact, I can trace the very impulse to do so back to a few seeds of doubt that took hold within the depths of my heart about four years before my car broke down outside of Santa Fe.

 See, at 25, I was one tough call away from settling down with the first man I fell in love with.
-He had dreams, he had plans and he had a whole lot of promises that were sweet enough to make the thought of settling not seem so bad.
+He had dreams, he had plans and he had a whole lot of promises that were sweet enough to make the thought of settling seem less terrible.
 I put most of my own dreams on the shelf for the sake of that relationship, but still, there was a quiet stir in the back of my mind that whispered, “this isn’t it.”

 The idea to hit the road and head west had been a fleeting thought in the back of my mind ever since college.
 After finishing a marathon at the age of 27, came the realization that perhaps I finally did have enough guts (and enough pennies) to turn those pipe dreams and silly dispositions, into a reality.
 The more I watched my friends and their friends announce engagements, babies and homeownership, the more I felt like I needed to uproot.
 I wanted all of those things too, but it felt like there was still so much I hadn’t done, I hadn’t learned, I hadn’t seen.

-It’s been two and a half months since I left Minnesota, and what I’ve learned so far is that there’s something about life on the road that feels nostalgic and familiar.
+It’s been two and a half months since I left Minnesota, and what I’ve realized so far is that there’s something about life on the road that feels nostalgic and familiar.

 After living in nine different neighborhoods and attending seven different schools by the time I turned 18, I had gotten used to this pattern of packing up our things and making a new house a home every couple of years.
 The only sure thing about us was that we were nomads of the new millennium and the concept of staying in one place long enough to blend in with the natives was something I didn’t know anything about.
 The road was a more permanent place for me than any one of those nine addresses had been.